-The strengths and challenges of different tools and innovations are outlined in Table 1 in the report.
+The strengths and challenges of

+different tools and innovations are

+outlined in Table 1 in the report.

-Growth Data for Decision-making and Accountability
+Growth Data for Decision-making and Accou intability

-- Growth monitoring data can be powerful for stimulating action and accountability for child nutrition and development at household, community, and sub-national levels. - Evaluate the impact of various programs and tools for tracking and using child growth data for accountability and decision-making. - Improve the utility of GMP by ensuring accurate tools and indicators for using data for decisionmaking and accountability.
+Growth monitoring data can be powerful for stimulating action and accountability for child nutrition and development at household, community, and sub-national levels.
+Evaluate the impact of various programs and tools for tracking and using child growth data for accountability and decision-making.
+Improve the utility of GMP by ensuring accurate tools and indicators for using data for decision-making and accountability.
 Provide support for skilled facilitators for community-decision making.

+Terminology

+Key audiences do not understand the term GMP very well, and it needs to resonate better with caregivers.
+Revisit the term "GMP" as it may not accurately capture the integrated and holistic GMP that retains its roots in growth but also incorporates child development objectives.
+If developing new terminology, it may need to be more aspirational and focus more on child growth and development objectives.